This guide covers how Bonfire handles rendering views within your application.

 Sometimes you will want to keep all of the various files that can be used in this block within your theme.

-In this case, you can pass true as the fourth parameter.
+In this case, you can pass true

 Instead of looking within your module's view folder, it will look within the theme folder.